DawidStasko/FinancialTransactionTextInterpreter/FinancialTransactionTextInterpreter/README.md

 ## Additional information

-The information contained here is particularly applicable to recruiters.
+The following information is aimed specifically at recruiters.
 Please keep the following in mind: this application was primarily meant to solve my problem therefore it contains a lot of simplifications that have no right to be in a production application for a client, such as the lack of unit tests, strings